SocialiteProviders/Providers/src/HeadHunter/README.md

 composer require socialiteproviders/headhunter
 ```

+## Register an application

+Add new application at [hh.ru](https://dev.hh.ru/admin).
+In rare cases, the review timeout can reach 20 working days.

 ## Installation & Basic Usage

 Please see the [Base Installation Guide](https://socialiteproviders.com/usage/), then follow the provider specific instructions below.